Breakthrough Enceladus mission

 Breakthrough Enceladus is a proposed privately funded astrobiology mission by Breakthrough Initiatives founded by Yuri Milner.
 Its aim is to assess the possibility of life on Saturn's moon Enceladus.

+History

 NASA will be “providing expert reviewers and feedback on their design".
 Corey S. Powell, editor-in-chief of Discover magazine, reporting for NBC News stated that the mission was particularly notable as it would "rewrite the rules of space exploration," being potentially the first to find proof of complex non-Earth life in the Solar System, as it is "riskier than anything NASA would attempt on its own."